Hi Bich: Music video

 The official music video, which was directed by Iqbal Ahmed was posted to Bhabie's YouTube channel on September 21, 2017.
 In the music video, Bhabie is shown as the defendant in a court case.
 Chaos breaks out in the court room, and in the next scene she is shown strapped into an electric chair and appears to be electrocuted.
 In the following scene, Bhabie is seen in a wedding dress in the back of a white Porsche being pulled by a white stallion.
 The video appears in the same upload as the music video for her next single, "Whachu Know".
-As of November 7, 2021, the video has 214 million views on YouTube.
+As of December 2024, the video has over 230 million views on YouTube.

 Remix

 On February 1, 2018, a remix of Hi Bich was posted to WorldStarHipHop's official YouTube channel.
 The remix featured Rich the Kid, YBN Nahmir, and Asian Doll.
 The music video was originally intended to feature Nahmir, but he was removed from the video before its initial release due to a scheduling conflict and replaced with rapper MadeinTYO.